 We all wonder what our pets are thinking, and being able to understand their emotions is one way we are able to get insight into how their brains work.

-More than that, it is vital to be able to understand whether your crested gecko is happy or stressed so that you are able to adjust their environment if needs be.
+More than that, it is vital to be able to understand whether your crested gecko is stressed or happy so that you are able to adjust their environment if needs be.

 Stress can also be fatal to your crested gecko if not monitored properly.
 Crested geckos are very peaceful and easy-going little creatures, as long as they are properly cared for.

 Thankfully this guide is here to help you which behaviours to watch out for and which behaviours are completely normal.

 How does a crested gecko behave when it is happy?

 They are fairly docile when they are happy and comfortable.
 It will allow you to handle them easily and they may even climb your arms as if you’re a human branch.
 They will be active and alert, and they will hunt for their food in their enclosure.